Entrepreneurial Idea Competition

-The winner of first place will be awarded $2,000, second place $1,000, and third place $500.
+The first place winner will be awarded $2000, second place $1000, and third place $500.
 Best of all, your fellow students get to vote for your idea!

-- September 15, 2017: Register on Eventbrite and Submit a 2-minute video presentation as well as a 2-page summary of your business idea to Professor Hanan Anis (hanis@uOttawa.ca).
+Register on Eventbrite!
+Submit a two-minute video presentation as well as a two-page summary of your business idea to Professor Hanan Anis (

-- In the case of individual entries, participants will need to be registered students in any of the undergraduate (UG) or graduate (G) programs of studies under the responsibility of the Faculty of Engineering during the fall and/or winter semesters.
+Competition eligibility requirements In the case of individual entries, participants will need to be registered students in any of the undergraduate (UG) or graduate (G) programs of studies under the responsibility of the Faculty of Engineering during the fall and/or winter term.

 Tying for first place, Katie’s idea is to make roads safer by tracking a driver’s eye movement and alerting drivers/parents/employers that the driver is driving in unsafe conditions.